mkpatel3-github/Python_Classwork/GitHub_Tutorials/README.md

 ## Revert Changes
 - As you saw in previous section, if you want to revert changes during cherry-pick or post merge, use [git reset --hard  or gitreset --hard Head~1] options.
 This will reset full branch.
 - You can use [git restore] to bring back the file from a specific commit, without affecting the rest of your branch.
--`git restore --source=<commit-id> -- path/to/your/file` &mdash; pick commit-id you want file to be restored.
+- `git restore --source=<commit-id> -- path/to/your/file` &mdash; pick commit-id you want file to be restored.
 Give relative path if working from home directory, or file name if working from current directory.
 - Don't forget to add file [git add path/to/your/file] and commit file [git commit -m "Restore file to state from <commit-id>"]
 - If you want to undo all changes made by a specific commit (not just one file), use git revert.
--`git revert <commit-id>` &mdash; This creates a new commit that undoes the changes from the specified commit, keeping your history safe.
+- `git revert <commit-id>` &mdash; This creates a new commit that undoes the changes from the specified commit, keeping your history safe.

 ---
 ## Markdown Tips